layilin/SP23-33852/_paginated/sc-page045.md

 - "And yon bright sky, to which my soul aspires, [640]
 - "Shall bless you with eternity of joy."

 > ish, as does the pulp, which is contained in pods four or five inches long.
 They bear once a year.
 An excellent vinegar may be made from the fruit; but the Creoles chiefly preserve it with sugar, as the Spaniards with salt.
 A pleasant syrup may be made from it.
 The name is, in Arabic, *Tamara*.
 The Antients were not acquainted therewith; for the Arabians first introduced tamarinds into physic; it is a native of the East as well as of the West-Indies and South-America, where different provinces call it by different names.
-Its cathartic qualities are well known.
+Its cathartic[^f45n2] qualities are well known.
 It is good in sea-sickness.
 The botanical name is *Tamarindus*.

 [^f45n1]: Refers to Leo, the fifth sign of the Zodiac; the sun enters it in mid-July and exits it in mid-August.

+[^f45n2]: Purging, purgative.

 ---